 - Taco shells

 - Return the skillet to the heat and stir in the garlic, chili powder, cumin, coriander, salt and pepper.
-Cook for about 30 seconds and then add the tomato sauce and jalapeno.
-Turn the heat to low and simmer the meat mixture for about 10 minutes, stirring occasionally.
-Serve in taco shells with your choice of toppings.
+Cook for about 30 seconds until the mixture smells fragrant.

 Recipe Source: adapted from the Joy of Cooking

 Recipe originally published April 2008; updated with new photos, commentary and recipe notes.